chuyishang/chuyishang.github.io/_news/undergrad_announcement.md

 related_posts: false
 ---

-I graduated from UC Berkeley with degrees in Computer Science and Economics!
+I graduated from UC Berkeley with degrees in Computer Science and Economics